Hello Office Dynamics friends and family! Ernan here and I’m very excited to share with you a little interview I had with Joan Burge.

 Year after year we host the Annual Conference for Administrative Excellence here in Las Vegas and each year about half of the attendees are new, not just to our Conference but to the city of Las Vegas.

-This got us thinking, if you are new to Las Vegas and you are here for a conference, it can be extremely overwhelming trying to figure out what you should visit and experience.
+This got us thinking, if you are new to Las Vegas and you are here for our conference for administrative assistants, it can be extremely overwhelming trying to figure out what you should visit and experience.
 So, I sat down with Joan Burge and asked her what her favorite places are and what she recommends to visit for your first time here in Las Vegas.

 Here are Joan’s recommendations in no particular order.

 Bellagio – Fountains of Bellagio and Bellagio Conservatory & Botanical Gardens

 The Bellagio is part of the MGM Resorts and is located approximately in the middle of The Strip.
 It is considered a luxury hotel and casino and hosts the “Fountains of Bellagio” and conservatory and botanical gardens.

 The Fountains are a choreographed water performance that uses light and music to add to it’s show.
 It’s located in front of the Bellagio and the show takes place every 30 minutes during the day.
 After 8 pm, the fountains play every 15 minutes until midnight.